Jan Randall: Music for stage

-Music Director/Comedy Improvisor
+Music director/comedy improvisor

-Jan Randall has been music director, Pianist, Composer and music improvisor for many theatrical comedy troupes.
+Randall has been music director, pianist, composer and music improvisor for many theatrical comedy troupes.

 His work in comedy began in the 1980s in Edmonton, Toronto, and Santa Monica collaborating with The Second City.
 His first show for them was directed by Catherine O'Hara, and he later worked with Robin Duke, Ron James, Debra McGrath, Richard Kind, Bruce Pirrie, Sandy Belkovske, and Mike Myers.
 He also appeared on SCTV as a Turkish border guard in the scene "The Midnight Express" where Eugene Levy and Tony Rosato play Abbott and Costello smuggling hashish.
 While in Santa Monica, he house sat for Ryan Stiles who was recording his first "Whose Line Is It" series in England.

-Other comedy troupes Jan collaborated and performed with include Rapid Fire Theatre, and Theatresports.
+Other comedy troupes Randall collaborated and performed with include Rapid Fire Theatre, and Theatresports.
 He was the founding music director for Die-Nasty in the early 1990s and appeared with them off and on at the Varscona Theatre and as part of the Edmonton International Fringe Festival for over 20 years.
 He also performed with them in London, England, in 2009 and played piano continuously for 50 straight hours as part of an improvisation marathon produced by The Sticking Place.

 He repeated this the following year at Hoxton Hall with the same group.
+Today he is actively involved in the comedy improv and standup comedy scene in Victoria.

-Music Teacher
+Music teacher

-In 2014 Jan began to teach music history at the University of Victoria and has offered courses in Blues, Jazz, Boogie Woogie Piano, Joni Mitchell, Leonard Cohen, Billie Holiday, Gordon Lightfoot Buffy Saint-Marie and Ella Fitzgerald.
+From 2014 to 2024, he taught music history at the University of Victoria and has offered courses in Blues, Jazz, Boogie Woogie Piano, Joni Mitchell, Leonard Cohen, Billie Holiday, Gordon Lightfoot Buffy Saint-Marie and Ella Fitzgerald.